xbeat/Machine-Learning/README.md

 The process of transforming a normal distribution to a standard normal distribution is a fundamental technique in statistics and data analysis.
 This conversion allows for easier comparison and interpretation of data from different normal distributions.
 In this presentation, we'll explore the mathematical concept behind this transformation and implement it using Python.

+## Leveraging Feature Discretization for Non-Linear Modeling

+Understanding Feature Discretization

+Feature discretization is a technique that transforms continuous features into discrete ones, often using one-hot encoding.
+This process can unveil valuable insights and enable non-linear behavior in linear models.
+By grouping continuous data into meaningful categories, we can better understand patterns and relationships within our dataset.

 ## Symmetry, Representations, and Invariants in Python

 Introduction to Symmetry in Mathematics